-Melbourne has witnessed a spectacular regeneration since 1994, having been ranked six times the most liveable city in the world.
+Melbourne has witnessed a spectacular regeneration since 1994, having been ranked seven times the most liveable city in the world.
 Its city centre population has risen from 400 to 50,000 persons.
 In 2008 it became one of the first United Nations Cities of Literature.
 In 2016 it joined with 100 Resilient Cities to protect its liveability.
 How did this amazing transformation occur in little more than two decades?
-What is the secret of a liveable city?
+What is the secret of a liveable and sustainable city?
 What makes it tick?
 What are the threats?

 How do students make sense of Melbourne’s liveability?